anandiitp/abalone_ai/README.md

 ### State representation
 Unlike many board games, Abalone uses a hexagonal grid which is not feasible to represent with a Cartesian or matrix coordinate system as done with square boards.
-> *Special thanks to https://github.com/umazalakain for her solid implementation of the game logic and API's.
-Her implementation served as the foundation for the game agent.*

 The coordinates are read in terms of the diagonal columns (x), and the horizontal rows (z).
 The columns increase diagonally, while the rows increase vertically.
 The coordinates of a single marble are expressed as a named tuple with two entries: